topquark22/Plexorino/README.md

 ## Wiring

-Note that we left free all of the PWM-capable, SPI and I2C pins.
+Note that we left all of the PWM-capable, SPI and I2C pins free.

 **Arduino:**